“The saddest lie in the modern day’s hard work is that anyone can get rich if they just work hard enough.”

 But when doing the math in your head and start thinking about your future, there are some of the most important things economists don’t use when measuring a country’s GDP: TIME.
 In the business world, time is crucial.
 Why?
 Imagine you invest in real estate, stocks, or currencies.

 Whether you’ve invested from your own budget or company capital, the timespan of your ROI is more important than anything.
-And I keep thinking whether my investments will bear fruit by the time I’m 35 or 65.
+And I keep thinking about whether my investments will bear fruit by the time I’m 35 or 65.
 Time is the most important finite resource.

 In the same sense, you invest your time in your work environment, in your time in that small cubicle at your desk.
 You can calculate whether your ROI is actually worth all that trouble or not?

 And as time goes by, people tend to live in regret of not living their passion.
 And so they leave their jobs as soon as a better opportunity arrives.
 This, I believe is not only unhealthy for employees.
-But also harms the company and rids it from loyalty, persistence, and creativity.
+But also harms the company and rids it of loyalty, persistence, and creativity.

 This could be an opinionated argument.
 But we have to go back to the beginning and look at our system and the fundamental expectations we have developed that lead us astray.
 First, let’s start remedying the situation from our education.